 - 1. Press Show at User Speed Dial.
 The display shows the number of speed dial codes that are available. - 2.
 Press Next to see the first speed dial code (256). - 3.
 Press Next to move through all the speed dial codes. - 4.
-Press Show to find the code you want to change.
+Press Show to find the code you want to change. - 5.
+Press CHANGE and enter the telephone number the same way you would dial it on the telephone. - 6.
+Press OK.

-- 5. Press CHANGE and enter the telephone number the same way you would dial it on the telephone. - 6.
-Press OK. - 7.
-Press Next and choose the line (or enter a code for a line pool) the speed dial code should use.
+7. Press Next and choose the line (or enter a code for a line pool) the speed dial code should use.

 Use the line pool code to select a particular line pool for use with Speed Dial.
-If you select Use routing tbl, a line or pool is chosen by the routing programming according to the initial digits in the number.
+If you select Use routing tb1, a line or pool is chosen by the routing programming according to the initial digits in the number.

 The route you choose for a User Speed Dial code must be one that the telephone can use.
 For example, if the telephone does not have access to Line Pool B and you use that pool code with the speed dial code, the code does not work.
+Lines and line pools are assigned to the telephones by the system administrator.
+Refer to the Modular ICS 6.1 Installer Guide for details.